git627/Wikipedia-sentiment-analysis/README.md

 Code for LLM-based sentiment analysis of Wikipedia articles

 ## Purpose
 Wikipedia is the Internet's most commonly visited encyclopedia and is frequently used as an authoritative reference for a variety of subjects.
 One of Wikipedia's governing policies is neutral point of view (NPOV), which prohibits showing partiality or bias on the part of editors.
 For most articles on Wikipedia this is not a concern, but for articles regarding contentious topics or persons there is a greater chance that NPOV is violated.
 Using state-of-the-art large language models (LLMs) tailored for sentiment analysis can help to identify sentiments represented within Wikipedia articles, potentially identifying where NPOV may be at risk.
-There is some early research into this topic (please see Sentiment Analysis of Wikipedia Articles About Companies: A Comparison of Different Models by Stróżyna et al. 2025).
+There is some early research into this topic[^1].
 Nevertheless, the work in this area is still very new.

 ## How it works
-The LLMs used for this project belong to the Bidirectional encoder representations from transformers (BERT) family.
+The LLMs used for this project belong to the Bidirectional encoder representations from transformers (BERT)[^2] family.
 These models tokenize input strings, and then embeddings are generated from the tokens via a transformer encoder:

 <p align="center">
 <img width="809" height="383" alt="image" src="https://github.com/user-attachments/assets/9db027a3-7604-4ebe-85cb-9921c3bd2f23" />